-The personnel section is the description of the individuals who will be supporting the various BHBH Program planning activities.
+The personnel section is the description of the individuals who will be supporting the various BHBH program planning activities.

-List the Tribal entity staff positions that will be involved and their FTE for the BHBH Planning Grant.
-List the position title, names (if available) of staff members who have that title (e.g., "Staff Services Analyst (5)"), and provide the total cost information for the duration of the project.
+List the eligible applicant staff positions that will be involved and their full-time equivalent (FTE) for the BHBH Planning Grant.
+List the position title, followed in parentheses by the number of staff members who have that title (e.g., "Staff Services Analyst (5)") and their names (if available), and provide the total cost information for the duration of the project.
 Identify the total salaries, calculate benefits, and provide the total cost for all personnel for each fiscal year.
 Provide a description of each position and contributions to the planning process as part of the budget narrative.

 Note: Salaries for the participation of individuals with lived experience of homelessness and SMI and/or SUD in planning and implementation efforts are allowable expenses.
-Stipends for ongoing consultants should be included as part of the subcontractors and stipends for one-time or occasional participation should be included as Other Direct Expenses.
+Stipends for ongoing consultants should be included as Subcontractors or Consultants, and stipends for one-time or occasional participation should be included as Other Direct Costs.